IIIF/api/source/presentation/4.0/model.md

 The following sub-sections define the classes used in the IIIF Presentation Data Model.
 The properties and relationships of the classes are defined in the following section, including which classes they are able to be used with.
 Only the semantics and core structural requirements are defined within this section, along with any deviations from other specifications that the classes might be drawn from.

+Each class has a

-The descriptions also do not define how the classes are used, which is done in the Presentation API Processing Model.
+The descriptions also do not define how the classes are used, which is done in the Presentation API Overview.

 ### Collection
+{: #Collection}

+`"type": "Collection"`

 A Collection is an ordered list of Manifests, and/or Collections.